unjs/unhead/docs/content/3.addons/plugins/infer-seo-meta-tags.md

 ---
-title: "Plugin: Infer SEO Meta"
+title: "Infer SEO Meta"
 description: Automatically infer SEO meta tags from your page.
 ---

-# Plugin: Infer SEO Meta
+# Infer SEO Meta

 Unhead is internally powered by a hook system which you can plug into to add your own logic.